scale-tone/az-func-as-a-graph/README.md

 ## How to run from command line

+This mode allows to programmatically generate diagrams out of your source code, e.g. as part of your build pipeline.

 Clone this repo, then type the following from the project root folder:
 ```
 npm install